-Since my last report, the NAPS Trustee Directors have continued to consider a wide range of challenging issues.
-In particular, the Trustee Directors have worked tirelessly to reach agreement on the latest formal valuation for the Scheme covering the three years to 31 March 2021.
+Welcome to my first annual report since being appointed Chair of the New Airways Pension Scheme (NAPS) by British Airways (BA) in January 2023.
+Since the last annual report, the NAPS Trustee Directors have continued to consider a wide range of challenging issues, and we have provided regular updates with news about the Scheme through our News page on the member website.
+In particular, the Trustee Directors worked tirelessly throughout 2022 to agree the latest formal valuation for the Scheme covering the three years to 31 March 2021.